gbm-ii/gbmUSBdevice/README.md

 A compact, simple, HAL-free USB device stack for easy creation of composite devices with STM32 MCUs.

 Supported MCUs: STM32: F042, F072, L0 series, L4 series, F4 series (OTG FS only), G0B1, H503, L5 series, U535/545, U575/585.
-Planned support (coming soon): STM32U59x and above, STM32H7, CH32X03.
+Planned support: STM32F103, STM32U59x and above, STM32H7, CH32X03.

 Supported USB classes: CDC ACM (VCP), Printer.
 Planned: HID, MSC BOT SCSI.

 ## Quick start using STM32CubeIDE

-Out-of-the-box demo is currently available for STM32G0B1 and H503.
-Example support for other MCUs will be added soon.
+Out-of-the-box demo is currently available for STM32G0B1, L4, H503, U535, U575.
+Example code for other MCUs will be added soon.
 By default, the example code creates a generic text printer device and two VCPs (only one VCP on F4 series due to only 3 application endpoints available in its USB OTG FS peripheral).
 The demo compiles to little over 5 kB with `-Os` option.